epogrebnyak/justpath/README.md

 Note that neither `justpath` nor any child process cannot hot change your shell `PATH` directly.

-My own use case for `justpath` was exploring and sanitizing the `PATH` on Windows after each and every program was attempting to changes it.
+My own use case for `justpath` was exploring and sanitizing the `PATH` on Windows after each and every program was attempting to change it.
-I also find it useful to inspect `PATH` on a provided remote enviroment (such as Codespaces) to detect invalid paths.
+I also find it useful to inspect `PATH` on a remote enviroment like Codespaces to detect invalid paths.

 ## Try quickly